My Guinea travel summary:

 The settlement of Saraboydi was not my ultimate destination for the day; I still had another 15 kilometers to travel to reach the village of Koundara, where I planned to spend the night.
 By the time we arrived, it had been dark for several hours, and the clock was approaching 9:00pm.

-All in all, over the last twelve hours I managed to travel just 95 kilometers.
-It took a great deal of patience, hours of waiting, driving on potholed roads, and, aside from a hearty breakfast, almost no food along the way.
+In total, over the past 12 hours, I only managed to travel 95 kilometers.
+It took a lot of patience, long hours of waiting, and driving on very rough, pothole-filled roads.
+Apart from a good breakfast, there was almost no food along the way.

 Welcome to Guinea!!!